Shantanu2003-alt/Medical-Research-Agent-Capstone-Project/README.md

-# AI-Powered Medical Research Agent
+# AI Medical Research & Analysis Agent

-An AI-powered Medical Research Agent that turns complex medical text into clear insights.
+An AI-powered Medical Research & Analysis Agent that turns complex medical text into clear insights.

 It extracts symptoms, causes and treatments and gives accurate medical definitions using RAG.